 Kentucky Farm Share Partner Farm

-As demand for workplace CSA grows the coalition will accept applications from CSA farms interested in being a part of this wellness program.
-Once approved new farms will be able to participate in the following growing season as a formal partner farm.
+Demand for workplace CSA is growing and the coalition is accepting applications from CSA farms interested in being a part of this wellness program.
+Once approved, new farms will be able to participate in the following growing season as a formal partner farm.
+Farmers interested to get started, contact us today to learn more: email@example.com or 502-219-7378.

-To start this application process, a CSA farm must submit a full application and have an on-farm interview conducted by members of the Kentucky Farm Share's Endorsement Committee.
-The application and interview process is to determine whether the applicant has the skills and resources to consistently provide quality produce and a positive experience for their CSA members.
+To being the application process, a CSA farm must submit a full Farm Endorsement Application and have a farm visit conducted by members of the Kentucky Farm Share's Endorsement Committee.
+The application and interview process assesses the farm's production history, current resources, compliance with food safety regulations and administrative capacity to consistently provide quality produce and a positive experience for their CSA members.

-To be considered as an endorsed farm, your farm must produce 100% of the CSA items on the farm, be certified organic or in transition to organic certification (for produce), have operated a CSA for a minimum of three years and demonstrate an ability to provide a high level of customer service.
+KYFSC Endorsed Farms grow 100% of the produce CSA items on the farm, are USDA certified organic (or in documented transition to organic certification), have operated a CSA for a minimum of three years and demonstrate an ability to provide a high level of customer service.

-Kentucky Farm Share partner farms reap the benefits of gaining new CSA members through workplace partnerships, additional CSA promotion by the coalition, and being a part of a CSA farmer network.
+Kentucky Farm Share partner farms enjoy the benefits of gaining new CSA members through workplace partnerships, additional CSA promotion by the coalition, and being a part of a CSA farmer network that shares educational resources and peer-to-peer support.

 Training & Educational

 Kentucky Farm Share Coalition is a farmer-led wellness program administered by the Organic Association of Kentucky (OAK).
-They provide tools and resources to Kentucky farmers interested in learning more about organic farming methods.
+The organization also provides tools and resources to Kentucky farmers interested in learning more about organic farming methods, organic certification and connecting with a farmer peer network.
+Learn more about OAK's farmer programs and join us!

 Attend a field day to learn about best organic practices on production topics from other area farmers.